You'd think if any Titan was going to be on #TeamUterus, it'd be this one.

 And yes, the set includes a pilot, Sarah Briggs.
 Like Blisk, Sarah was originally just a narrator in the first game, but has graduated to actual appearances for the sequel.
 As a child, Commander Briggs lost several family members to incidents in which the IMC displaced Frontier citizens by force.
 As a result, she vowed to take revenge on the IMC, refusing to rest until the enemy is wiped from the Frontier.

 For a crazy future sci-fi game, the name "Sarah" (with or without an H) is pretty mundane.
-I knew a Sarah from kindergarten on, dated a Sarah in high school, dated a Sarah in college, dated a Sarah after college, am good friends with a Sarah now... and none of those are
+I knew a Sarah from kindergarten on, dated a Sarah in high school, dated a Sarah in college, dated a Sarah after college, am best friends with a Sarah now... and none of those are

 the same person.
 Clearly the idea is to make the characters identifiable even to those of us who are still living here in the past (from the game's point of view), but wouldn't it be more realistic if she were to have some weird future name?
 Maybe something her mother read in a book as a teenager, the way the world's worst parents are naming their kids Renesmee or Khaleesi today?